decebal/scaffold-eth-esm/README.md

 3. On a second terminal, deploy the test contract:

 ```
-yarn deploy
+pnpm deploy
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The `pnpm deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app:

 ```
-yarn start
+pnpm start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.